PapiHack/devfest-dakar-2022/README.md

 # DevFest Dakar Demo Code

-For better organisation, i use my gitlab for hosting the project.
+For better organisation, i use my gitlab account for hosting the project.
 You'll find it at <https://gitlab.com/devfest-dakar-2022>.

 ## Author